List of It's Always Sunny in Philadelphia characters: Rickety Cricket

-Matthew Mara, better known as Rickety Cricket (David Hornsby), is a former Catholic priest who becomes defrocked, destitute, abducted, assaulted (both physically and sexually), threatened, hunted, severely injured, and addicted to PCP all directly or indirectly resulting from the influence or actions of the Gang.
+Matthew Mara, better known as Rickety Cricket, or simply Cricket, (David Hornsby), is a former Catholic priest who becomes defrocked, destitute, abducted, assaulted (both physically and sexually), threatened, hunted, severely injured, and addicted to PCP all directly or indirectly resulting from the influence or actions of the gang.
+He is arguably the most long-suffering victim of the gang.
 As a boy he suffered from a medical condition that required the use of very conspicuous complex leg braces which inspired the pejorative nickname "Rickety Cricket".
 He first appears in "The Gang Exploits a Miracle" where it is revealed that he has continued to harbor a high school crush on Dee (who at the time used an elaborate semi-permanent aluminum medical back brace).
 He admits he was convinced to eat horse feces for a chance to kiss Dee, which she refused since, as she says, "his breath smelled like shit".
 Mac and Dennis have been teabagging Cricket at every opportunity since high school.
 Dennis claims that he has a shoebox full of pictures of him and Mac doing this, and pictures are surfacing on the Internet.